eilafapps/Book-Re-Life/README.md

 - **Node.js**: Version 18.x or later.
 - **npm**: Version 7.x or later (which supports npm workspaces).
-- **PostgreSQL**: A running instance of PostgreSQL 15 (for local, non-Docker setup).
+- **PostgreSQL**: A running instance of PostgreSQL 15.
+You can install it locally or use a cloud service.
-- **Docker & Docker Compose**: (for containerized setup and deployment).

-## 3. Local Development Setup (Without Docker)
+## 3. Local Development Setup

-Follow these steps to get the application running on your local machine directly.
+Follow these steps to get the application running on your local machine.

 ### Step 1: Clone the Repository
 ```bash